journeyman electrician practice test

 free journeyman electrician exam

-In some states, you may also see a small number of questions covering electrical theory, safety standards, or basic troubleshooting concepts, but these typically make up a much smaller portion of the overall exam.
+In some states, you may also see questions on electrical theory, safety standards, basic troubleshooting, or state-specific licensing rules.
+These topics are important, but they usually make up a smaller portion of the exam compared to the NEC-based questions.

-Below is a breakdown of the main topics you can expect to see, especially within the NEC portion — which accounts for the majority of your score.
+Below is a breakdown of the main topics you can expect to see on most journeyman electrician exams, especially the NEC sections that make up the majority of the test.

 National Electrical Code (NEC)